Billtholomew/SetPlayer/README.md

 # SetPlayer
 This finds set of three cards in the game Set

+Takes no input through command line, instead it is hardcoded.
+Usage is as
+fName = "../data/setTest.jpg"

 Parses most images tested correctly.
 Works best with images with less specular reflection, and greater difference between card color and table sruface.